roymanigley/python-dotenv/README.md

-# python-dotenv
+# royman-dotenv

 [![Build Status][build_status_badge]][build_status_link]
 [![PyPI version][pypi_badge]][pypi_link]

-python-dotenv reads key-value pairs from a `.env` file and can set them as environment variables.
+royman-dotenv reads key-value pairs from a `.env` file and can set them as environment variables.
 It helps in the development of applications following the [12-factor](https://12factor.net/) principles.